-Writing and publishing under a pseudonym and think it’s not possible to market your books if you’re writing under a pen name?
+Writing and publishing under a pseudonym and think it’s not possible to market your books under a pen name?
 Think again.

 I received an email this week from a reader who is feeling confused about how to start marketing her books as she writes under a pen name and hasn’t shared her writing endeavours with her friends or family.

 And I spoke to another author recently who is terrified of marketing her books (written under a pseudonym) in case anyone discovers her true identity and reveals her author career to her abusive ex.

 Each of these writers are using pen names for different reasons but both feel their writing will be doomed to obscurity as a result.
 I say absolutely not!